Ricardo Martinelli: Panama becomes "investment grade"

+Relations with Venezuela

 Reputation

 Martinelli experienced high popularity ratings during his term of office, at one time in excess of 90%, the highest in the Americas at the time.
 In 2014, when he was preparing to leave office, his approval rating was still high, at 65%.

-The Democratic Change Party, has continued to see strong legislative support: with Martinelli at its leader it continues to hold the biggest bloc of 30 seats, versus 12 seats for Panameñista Party in the 71-seat National Assembly.
+The Democratic Change Party, has continued to see strong legislative support: with Martinelli as its leader it continues to hold the biggest bloc of 30 seats, versus 12 seats for Panameñista Party in the 71-seat National Assembly.
 Martinelli remains the leader of Panama's opposition party.

 Martinelli has also been criticized in the local and international media.
 In 2011, The Economist described the foreign investment as still hurt by "doubts about the rule of law", citing suspected corruption in the bidding for the metro contract and the flooding of a wealthy Panama City neighborhood with sewage due to a lack of enforcement of planning laws.

 Martinelli was also criticized during his presidency for authoritarian tactics.
 He sought to reduce the time period before the president could run for re-election though he withdrew when it proved unfeasible.
 He was accused of tampering with the Supreme Court.
 In August 2009, the US Ambassador to Panama, Barbara J. Stephenson, wrote to the US State Department that Martinelli had asked her for wiretaps on his political opponents, and she complained of his "bullying style" and "autocratic tendencies".
-A copy of the cable was released in December 2010 by WikiLeaks.
+A copy of the cable was leaked in December 2010.
 After the leak, Martinelli's administration said that "help in tapping the telephones of politicians was never requested" and that Stephenson was "mistaken" in her interpretation.

 In December 2011, former military ruler Manuel Noriega was extradited from France to Panama by Martinelli's government.
 Critics charged that Martinelli had requested the extradition to turn public attention away from administration scandals, an accusation denied by Panamanian government.